SalmanZach/salmanzach/README.md

 ### Hi there 👋

-- 🔭 Currently working on android app.
+- 🔭 Currently working on Android Applications.

 - 💬 Ask me about Java, Kotlin, Android Arcs etc.